type and code in the body tell you the specifics.

 Envelope

-Every error has type and message. code is set when there’s a more specific failure mode within a type (most payment policy violations carry one). details carries structured context when relevant — typically the failed Zod issue list for validation errors.
+type and message. code is set when there’s a more specific failure mode within a type (most payment policy violations carry one). details carries structured context when relevant — typically the failed Zod issue list for validation errors.

 Error types